JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.2/Notes.md

 4 main stages for going though the diagram above.

 ### Lexican analysis
+Done by the lexer.
 Passes over comments, whitespaces and formats code into individual words (lexemes).
 Then each lexeme is matching to token classes, e.g. DIV is an operator.
 The lexemes are stored as these tokens in the format:

 **[tokenclass:token]**